ibm-cloud-docs/security-hub/support.md

 {{site.data.keyword.attribute-definition-list}}

-# Getting help and support for the Essential Security and Observability Services deployable architecture
+# Getting help and support for the Cloud foundation for security and observability deployable architecture
 {: #help-support}

-If you experience an issue or have questions when you deploy the Essential Security and Observability Services deployable architecture, you can use the following resources before you open a support case.
+If you experience an issue or have questions when you deploy the Cloud foundation for security and observability deployable architecture, you can use the following resources before you open a support case.
 {: shortdesc}

 - Ask a question in the [AI assistant](/docs/overview?topic=overview-ask-ai-assistant) from the console or the {{site.data.keyword.cloud_notm}} CLI.